How Much Does An Average Horse Weighs

 Advanced Inquiries

-10. Are there any types that generally consider much more, no matter diet plan or workout?
+10. Are there any types that are generally considered much more, no matter the diet plan or workout?

 Yes, breeds like Clydesdales, Shires, and various other draft horses naturally consider extra weight, typically between 1,800 and 2,200 pounds, due to their bigger bone structure and muscle mass.